WHOI-ITP/ITP-MATLAB/README.md

 max\_results | The maximum number of results the `load_itp` function will return without throwing an error.
 The default value is 10000.

 #### Profile
-A `profile` object has the following methods:
+A `Profile` object has the following methods:

 **height**()
 Calculates height from sea pressure (+ up).